 Ramstein and Vogelweh Commissaries

-2. COVID-19 Clinic: The Medical Group is standing up a separate clinical area to screen patients that have a higher risk of having or having been exposed to COVID-19.
+The Medical Group has a separate clinical area to screen patients that have a higher risk of having or having been exposed to COVID-19.
 If you are sent to the COVID-19 clinic, it does not mean you have COVID-19.
 It means the clinic is simply taking precautions based on your screening questions.

 Referral Management & Off Base Appointments